Microsoft/azure-docs.pt-pt/articles/active-directory-b2c/active-directory-b2c-quickstarts-desktop-app.md

     The application includes the Azure AD access token in the request to the protected web API resource.
 The web API sends back the display name contained in the access token.

-Utilizou com êxito a conta de utilizador do Azure AD B2C para efetuar uma chamada autorizada para uma API Web protegida pelo Azure AD B2C.
+Utilizou com êxito a conta de utilizador do Azure AD B2C para fazer uma chamada autorizada para uma API Web protegida pelo Azure AD B2C.

 ## <a name="clean-up-resources"></a>Limpar recursos